Organic Fruit and Vegetables

 Another source of information is the agriculture agent in your county or parish.
 While the county agent might not know the answer to your question, he or she will know who to consult.
 If county agents receive frequent calls from growers with organic questions, they will communicate that interest to state research and extension administrators.
 That will generate more attention to research and extension in organic agriculture.

 As an organic grower, you will need to be acutely aware of the needs of your crops, the pests that the crops contend with, methods of soil management, and avenues for marketing your produce.
 First, buy at least one book that describes how to produce the crops you intend to grow.
-If you have only one such book, it would be better that it also provide organic crop production methods.
+If you have only one such book, it would be better if it also provided organic crop production methods.

 Second, get picture manuals that help you identify diseases, insects, and weeds.
 Before you can correct a problem, you must be able to identify it accurately (see the section "Disease, Insect, and Other Animal Control" and "Weed Control").
 A guide on how to control these problems organically is also necessary.